 Take Advantage of Mentoring and Training

-If you are with a reputable brokerage, they will offer training and ongoing mentorship to help make sure you are building your real estate business into the direction you want to head.
+If you work with a reputable brokerage, they will provide you with training and regular mentoring to ensure that you are building your real estate business in the right direction.

-Meeting new people and networking is perhaps the most important aspect of your real estate career, even in apartment locating.
-What better way to build your pipeline than with those you have helped get into their very first apartment?
-Eventually, they may look to buy a home and who better to call than you?
-You've already established a relationship with them after all.
+Even in apartment hunting, meeting new people and networking is maybe the most critical aspect of your real estate career.
+What better way to expand your funnel than by working with people you've assisted in getting their first apartment?
+They will eventually want to buy a house, and who better to call than you?
+After all, you've already formed a rapport with them.

-Tip: Be sure to look at TREC's regulations on having your own website.
+Tip: Be sure to look at TREC's regulations on having your own website and acceptable marketing practices.

 Be an Honest and Reliable Locator

-The biggest complaint about an apartment locator is that they drop off the face of the earth if they see they can't assist someone.
-Be realistic in knowing that every person that comes across your desk will qualify for an apartment.
+The biggest complaint about apartment locators is that they drop off the face of the earth if they see they can't help someone.
+Be realistic in knowing that not every person that comes across your desk will qualify for an apartment.
 If this is the case, don't waste their time or yours, let them know upfront that you can't find anything that they would qualify for.

 Marketing, Marketing, Marketing